act-rules/act-rules.github.io/_rules/error-field-is-not-identified-using-color-only-i3z4v8.md

 #### Failed Example 1

-This visual error indicator (the red border color of the first `input` element) conveyed the presence of an error through color (hue) differences only.
+The first name `input` value is empty.
+Its visual error indicator (the red border color of the first `input` element) conveyed the presence of an error through color (hue) differences only.

 ```html
 <label for="first_name" style="color:#333333">First Name</label>